dvarrui/teuton-tests/systems.3/03-ssh.dev/assets/README.md

 Go to SERVER1 host, and do next:
 * Set Gateway to [172.19.0.1](#ANEXO)
-* Ensure WWW routing is working
+* Ensure WWW routing is working.

 Go to CLIENT1 host, and do next:
-* Ensure DNS is working
+* Ensure DNS is working.
 * Set Gateway to [172.19.0.1](#ANEXO)
-* Ensure WWW routing is working
+* Ensure WWW routing is working.
-* Ensure DNS is working
+* Ensure DNS is working.

 ## Host/IP associations